viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

 </sub>

 # Conclusions
 To be fair, at first glance it may not be obvious why the F# code is preferable.
-The number of lines of code is almost the same for both implementations with the F# just being slightly shorter[^3].
+The number of lines of code is almost the same for both implementations with the F# just being slightly shorter[^4].
 But we are accomplishing **so much more** in the F# code.
 It is more type safe, letting the compiler deal with things that we were forced to write unit tests for in C#.

 By modeling only the possible states for a customer we make it much harder for anyone to (unintentionally) use our code in the "wrong" way.
 Anyone calling `invite` will have to provide us with a valid id and email.
 And they will have to deal with the fact that they get an `InvitedCustomer` back.
 Or that you cannot call `verify` without a `Complete` customer.
 And since the constructor for the `Complete` state is private, the only way you can get a `Complete` customer is by calling our functions `updateDetails`, `acceptGDPR` and `checkIn`.
-Hopefully you can see the benefits of all this.
+Hopefully you can see the benefits of all this[^5].

-And as an aside, I actually discovered a missing requirement when rewriting the code in F#; should it really be possible to make any changes to a customer after they have been verified?
-Probably not.

 [^1]: Sure this code can be improved quite a bit, and be made more like the proposed F# solution with immutability and similar Customer states, but I want to write **less** code, not more.
 I will leave this as an exercise to the reader 😉.
+[^2]: In "real" code we would probably add some validations here, for example to check that the email is valid email and that the dates are not in the future.
-[^2]: Mark Seemann refers to this as Dependency Rejection, you really should read his [series of posts](https://blog.ploeh.dk/2017/02/02/dependency-rejection/) on the subject.
-I could have introduced this concept in the C# code as well, but I did want to write as recognizable object oriented code as possibly.
+[^3]: Mark Seemann refers to this as Dependency Rejection, you really should read his [series of posts](https://blog.ploeh.dk/2017/02/02/dependency-rejection/) on the subject.
+I could have introduced this concept in the C# code as well, but I did want to write as recognizable object oriented code as possible.
-[^3]: To be fair we have moved the database calls outside the scope of the F# solution.
+[^4]: To be fair we have moved the database calls outside the scope of the F# solution.
 But also I am not counting the tests that tend to be much more verbose in C#.
+[^5]: And as an aside, I actually discovered a missing requirement when rewriting the code in F#; should it really be possible to make any changes to a customer after they have been verified?
+Probably not.